Guide Dog Training FAQs

 We can send our Eye Evaluation form to your eye care doctor for completion.
 Once we receive the completed form, we can determine whether you meet our criteria for legal blindness.
 If you are not legally blind but do have vision loss, contact your local state agency (e.g. commission for the blind, blind rehabilitation services, Lighthouse for the Blind, school for the blind, etc.) for low vision services.
 If your vision changes or worsens, we encourage you to send us a new Eye Evaluation form with the changes noted.

 Yes.
 All clients must be able to walk unassisted at a reasonable pace for 30 minutes or more without jeopardizing any current health problems to be considered for training.
-We have trained individuals with balance issues, leg or arm braces, prosthetic limbs or coordination disorders (vertigo, cerebral palsy, multiple sclerosis, scoliosis, limb deformities).
+We have worked with individuals with balance issues, leg or arm braces, prosthetic limbs or coordination disorders (vertigo, cerebral palsy, multiple sclerosis, scoliosis, limb deformities).
 Each client’s needs are assessed on a case-by-case basis by our admissions committee.

 No. Leader Dogs are only trained to guide people who are visually impaired—they are not trained to aid people who use walkers or wheelchairs.
 Also, Leader Dogs are not trained to pick up or retrieve dropped items, open doors, pull weighted objects, notify the handler of an impending medical emergency, or alert the handler of ringing doorbells, phones or alarms.